How to become a programmer without a degree

 Software development without a degree

 You can become a software developer without a degree or diploma.
 All it takes is motivation and drive.

 Take the first step and dive into software development.
-Build your portfolio, grow your career, and nnjoy your life as a software developer.
+Build your portfolio, get certified, grow your career, and enjoy your life as a software developer.